RyszardDzegan/MonkeyCoder/README.md

 ## Milestones
 Each milestone will be achieved when application is able to fix an algorithm in defined degree of degradation.
 Each of which is defined as a user story:
  - As a user, I know the algorithm's implementation, input and output.
 However, I was given several integer values and I don't know how to initialize integer variables or fields withitn the algorithm with these variables to achieve expected output from provided input. ![Implemented][Y]
+ - As a user, I don't know the algorithm's implementation.
+However, I know all functions and their arguments that are required and sufficient to implement the algorithm.
+The functions and their arguments are black boxes to me.
+Hence the only way to connect them is a random way. ![Not implemented][X]

 [X]: http://www.saudigazette.com.sa/images/red-x.png
 [Y]: http://checkstocknow.co.uk/images/tick.gif